whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 This fast showed me how much I distracted myself from my own feelings, and how disconnected I was from that inner voice.
 Instead of walking a meaningful path, I was walking a comfortable path that didn't feel very meaningful, and I had learned to distract myself from my resulting dissatisfaction.
 The fast showed me how transformative it could be to simply release all distractions and connect with that inner divine voice.

-In a sense, it felt like I was just "being myself," but I wasn't just doing whatever I was used to doing, or doing whatever I felt like.
-I was being my deepest self, connected with that inner voice that would never tolerate meaningless distractions as I walk a meaningful path.
+In a sense, it felt like I was just "being myself," but I wasn't doing whatever I was used to doing, or doing whatever I felt like.
+I was being my deepest self, connected with that inner voice that would never tolerate meaningless distractions.

 It is essential to get rid of all distractions so that you can hear that divine voice, as many spiritual leaders have shown.
 Jesus Christ famously began his ministry immediately after fasting for 40 days alone in the desert, during which time he confronted temptations to become wealthy and powerful, and instead chose a path of service.[xxx-bible niv|matthew 4:1-11]